theg1239/theg1239/README.md

   An algorithm that encodes and decodes files using Shogi moves.

 - **[QRcodes](https://github.com/theg1239/QRcodes)**
-  A QR code generator that just works: https://gen.cryptichunt.in/
+  A QR code generator that just works: [gen.cryptichunt.in](https://gen.cryptichunt.in)

 - **[Gravitas Fetcher](https://github.com/theg1239/gravitas-fetcher)**
   Fetches event seat registrations.
-Made it because I was tired of the Gravitas website.
+Made it because I was tired of the Gravitas website: [track.cryptichunt.in](https://track.cryptichunt.in)

 - **[Codex Portal](https://github.com/ACM-VIT/codex-portal)**
   A web portal for Codex Cryptum.
-Built in 2 days, no stress.
+Built in 2 days, no stress: [codexcryptum.acmvit.in](https://codexcryptum.acmvit.in)

 - **[img2pdf](https://github.com/theg1239/img2pdf)**
   A simple img2pdf website: [https://img2pdf.in](https://img2pdf.in).